-CMHA HK MENTAL HEALTH AND WELLBEING BULLETIN

 TOP TIPS TO KEEP SLEEP ON TRACK

 Poor sleep can be both a cause and a symptom of mental health disorders.
 Kate Bridle, Sleep Physiologist and Founder of Sleep HQ, shares her top tips for getting a good night's sleep.

-1. Keep your workspace and sleep space separate
+1. KEEP YOUR WORKSPACE AND SLEEP SPACE SEPARATE

 If we work in the same area as we sleep, our brain will learn to associate our bedroom with activity and stress.
 Train your brain to associate your sleeping area as a space where you can relax and switch off.

-2. Maintain a regular wake up time every day
+2. MAINTAIN A REGULAR WAKE UP TIME EVERY DAY

 This includes weekends.
 To regulate your body clock, get up at the same time every morning even if you have had poor sleep the night before.
 Try to avoid using the snooze function of your alarm as it encourages our body to drift in and out of light sleep.

-3. Get plenty of daylight
+3. GET PLENTY OF DAYLIGHT

 Light helps to energise us and is the main regulator of our body clock.
 During the day, get up and get outside to soak up some natural light and switch on lights when indoors.

-4. Make time for daily exercise
+4. MAKE TIME FOR DAILY EXERCISE

 Build in a morning routine and get moving.
 What you do in the morning once you wake up sets the tone for your sleep at night.
 Exercise helps to build up your chemical sleep drive for better quality sleep.

+5. AVOID DAYTIME NAPS

-5. Avoid daytime naps If you struggle to fall asleep at night, then daytime naps should be avoided altogether.
+If you struggle to fall asleep at night, then daytime naps should be avoided altogether.
 Otherwise, try to only nap in the first half of the day and for under 45 minutes.
 15-minute power naps can be great for reenergising and refocusing without impacting quality sleep at night.

+6. DISCONNECT ONE HOUR BEFORE BED

-6. Disconnect one hour before bed Bright light from electronics affects melatonin release.
+Bright light from electronics affects melatonin release.
 Additionally, engaging with news or social media before we sleep can also induce stress reactions.
 Swap your phone with a book or listen to music and meditate before bed.
 Create a bedtime ritual that doesn't involve technology.

+7. DO NOT TAKE YOUR PHONE TO BED

+Buy yourself an old-fashioned alarm clock and charge your phone outside of the sleeping area.

+8. KEEP IT QUIET AND DARK

-7. Do not take your phone to bed Buy yourself an old-fashioned alarm clock and charge your phone outside of the sleeping area.
-8. Keep it quiet and dark It is normal for adults to spend around 50% of the night in light sleep where we are easily woken by noise and light.
+It is normal for adults to spend around 50% of the night in light sleep where we are easily woken by noise and light.
 Use ear plugs and an eye mask to minimise these sensory stimulations.

-World Sleep Day is marked on 19 March 2021.
-This year's slogan is "Regular Sleep, Healthy Future".
+WORLD SLEEP DAY is marked on 15 March 2024.
+This year's theme is "Sleep Equity for Global Health".
 It's a day for raising awareness about the importance of regular sleep for achieving an optimal quality of life and improving global health.
-Read more here SIGN UP TO OUR MENTAL HEALTH AND WELLBEING BULLETIN This content first featured in our Mental Health and Wellbeing Bulletin.
-You can sign up to receive the emails here.
-This bulletin synthesises the latest information on mental health and wellbeing to support companies and their staff, as well as fresh expert viewpoints and case studies from CMHA HK member companies.
-CONTACT For more information, please email: info@cmhahk.org Website: cmhahk.org Linkedln: City Mental Health Alliance Hong Kong
+Read more here.

+香港城市精神健康聯盟 City Mental Health Alliance HK

-The City Mental Health Alliance Hong Kong is a collaborative venture founded by city businesses.
-Championed by senior leaders, the Alliance is business led and expert guided and aims to create a culture of good mental health for workers in the city of Hong Kong, share best practice and increase mental health understanding.
+The City Mental Health Alliance Hong Kong (CMHA HK) is a notfor-profit membership organisation.
+We are an alliance of businesses, working together with mental health experts and partner organisations, to achieve our vision that every workplace will protect, support and create positive mental health for their people.

+We provide training, events, resources, research and practical support for companies wishing to create mentally healthy workplaces.

+CONTACT

+For more information, please email: info@cmhahk.org Website: cmhahk.org LinkedIn: City Mental Health Alliance Hong Kong

+This document is not and should not be considered as clinical advice or support.
+Anyone who may have a need for such support should seek professional advice.